volcengine/verl/docs/start/install.rst

 Community Image
 :::::::::::::::

 Community images are provided by the community, including the latest versions of vLLM and SGLang, and may include experimental features or configurations.
-Also for other hardwares or platforms like AMD GPUs with ROCM or AWS EFA and Sagemaker, .
+And also works for other hardwares or platforms like AMD GPUs with ROCM or AWS EFA and Sagemaker.

 For latest vLLM with FSDP, please refer to `hiyouga/verl <https://hub.docker.com/r/hiyouga/verl>`_ repository and the latest version is ``hiyouga/verl:ngc-th2.6.0-cu126-vllm0.8.4-flashinfer0.2.2-cxx11abi0``.